nmunnich/zmk/docs/docs/development/module-creation.md

 ZMK comes with a Git repository called `zmk-modules` which tracks various different modules.
 This allows modules to be discovered and used by various tools and scripts.
 The below described creation process will guide you through the creation and addition of a module to `zmk-modules`.

 :::tip
-For open source designs, it can be convenient to use [Git submodules](https://github.blog/open-source/git/working-with-submodules/) to have the ZMK module also be a Git submodule of the repository hosting the open source design.
+For open source hardware designs, it can be convenient to use [Git submodules](https://github.blog/open-source/git/working-with-submodules/) to have the ZMK module also be a Git submodule of the repository hosting the hardware design.
 :::

 ## Module Setup